-- (2) Consists of (i) 1,182,368 shares of common stock and 419,241 shares of common stock issuable upon the exercise of the warrants held by Domain Partners VIII, L.P., (ii) 8,773 shares of common stock and 3,110 shares of common stock issuable upon the exercise of the warrants held by DV VIII Associates, L.P. and (iii) 280 shares of common stock held by Domain Associates, L.L.C.
-The number of shares beneficially owned after the offering includes an aggregate of 374,634 shares of our common stock issuable upon the automatic conversion of \$1,500,000 of outstanding principal plus accrued interest underlying convertible notes held by Domain Partners VIII, L.P. and DP VIII Associates, L.P., upon the completion of this offering at an assumed initial public offering price of \$5.50 per share (the midpoint of the range set forth on the cover page of this prospectus), and assuming the occurrence of the conversion on June 30, 2018.
-James C. Blair, Brian H. Dovey, Brian K. Halak, Jesse I. Treu and Nicole Vitullo, the managing members of One Palmer Square VIII, L.P. and DP VIII Associates, L.P.
-James C. Blair, Brian H. Dovey, Brian K. Halak, Nicole Vitullo, and Kim P. Kamdar, the managing members of Domain Associates, L.L.C., share voting and investment power over the shares held by Domain Associates, L.L.C.
-Each managing member of One Palmer Square VIII, L.L.C. and Domain Associates, L.L.C. disclaims beneficial ownership of all shares held by the Domain Entities, except to the extent of each such managing member's actual pecuniary interest therein.
-The address for the Domain Entities is One Palmer Square, Suite 515, Princeton, NJ 08542. - (3) Consists of 17,075 shares of common stock subject to options exercisable as of August 29, 2018. - (4) Consists of 225,874 shares of common stock, 501,452 shares of common stock issuable upon the exercise of warrants and 76,710 shares of common stock subject to options exercisable as of August 29, 2018. - (5) Consists of 214,085 shares of common stock subject to options exercisable as of August 29, 2018. - (6) Consists of 11,722 shares of common stock subject to options exercisable as of August 29, 2018. - (7) Consists of 45,775 shares of common stock subject to options exercisable as of August 29, 2018. - (8) Consists of the shares identified in footnotes (1), (3), (4), (5), (6) and (7), and 83,722 shares of common stock subject to options exercisable as of August 29, 2018.
+- (2) Consists of (i) 1,182,368 shares of common stock and 419,241 shares of common stock issuable upon the exercise of warrants held by Domain Partners VIII, L.P., (ii) 8,773 shares of common stock and 3,110 shares of common stock issuable upon the exercise of the warrants held by DP VIII Associates, L.P. and (iii) 280 shares of common stock held by Domain Associates, L.L.C.
+The number of shares beneficially owned after the offering includes (i) an aggregate of 8,698 shares of our common stock issuable upon the net exercise of warrants held by Domain Partners VIII, L.P. and DP VIII Associates, L.P. and (ii) an aggregate of 228,943 shares of our common stock issuable upon the automatic conversion of \$1,500,000 of outstanding principal plus accrued interest underlying convertible notes held by Domain Partners VIII, L.P. and DP VIII Associates, L.P., upon the completion of this offering at an assumed initial public offering price of \$9.00 per share (the midpoint of the range set forth on the cover page of this prospectus), and assuming the occurrence of the conversion on June 30, 2018.
+James C. Blair, Brian H. Dovey, Brian K. Halak, Jesse I. Treu and Nicole Vitullo, the managing members of One Palmer Square VIII, L.L.C., share voting and investment power over the shares held by Domain Associates, L.L.C., share voting and investment power over the shares held by Domain Associates, L.L.C. and Domain Associates, L.L.C. disclaims beneficial ownership of all shares held by Domain Entities, except to the extent of each such managing member's actual pecuniary interest therein.
+The address for the Domain Entities is One Palmer Square, Suite 515, Princeton, NJ 08542. - (3) Consists of 584,112 shares of common stock held by Praise Alliance International Limited, or Praise Alliance.
+Praise Alliance is a BVI Business Company incorporated in and existing under the laws of the Territory of the British Virgin Islands.
+Mr. Kung Hung Ka is the sole director of Praise Alliance and is the only person with voting and investment power over the shares held by Praise Alliance.
+Praise Alliance is wholly owned by Mr. Kung Hung Ka.
+Mr. Kung Hung Ka disclaims beneficial ownership of the shares held by Praise Alliance except to the extent of his pecuniary interests therein.
+The address of Praise Alliance is Room 1202, 12/F, Wah Hing Commercial Building, 283 Lockhart Road, Wanchai, Hong Kong. - (4) Consists of 17,075 shares of common stock subject to options exercisable as of August 29, 2018. - (5) Consists of 225,874 shares of common stock, 501,452 shares of common stock issuable upon the exercise of warrants and 76,710 shares of common stock subject to options exercisable as of August 29, 2018.
+The number of shares beneficially owned after the offering includes an aggregate of 12,592 shares of our common stock issuable upon the net exercise of warrants. - (6) Consists of 214,085 shares of common stock subject to options exercisable as of August 29, 2018. - (7) Consists of 11,722 shares of common stock subject to options exercisable as of August 29, 2018. - (8) Consists of 45,775 shares of common stock subject to options exercisable as of August 29, 2018. - (9) Consists of the shares identified in footnotes (1), (3), (7), (8), (9) and (10), and 83,722 shares of common stock subject to options exercisable as of August 29, 2018.